 Storing PingFederate data with Redis

-You can store long-term PingFederate data in an external Redis cache.
+You can store short-lived PingFederate data in an external Redis cache.
 This offers fast, constant access to operating data, improving PingFederate resiliency and scalability.
 External caching also eases upgrading in a clustered environment.

 Depending on your configuration, you lose some data such as long-lived tokens and transaction records when you restart a PingFederate cluster.
 Storing this data in Redis allows you to retain it even in the case of a full cluster reset.
 Retaining this data also improves scalability by eliminating the need for memory rebalancing after a node startup or shutdown.